-The Makowiec is a roll with a filling based on poppy seeds (mak), sugar, and orange zest, popular in Central Europe and some parts of Eastern Europe, where it is commonly consumed during Christmas and Easter.
+The Makowiec is a roll with a poppy seed filling (mak), sugar and orange zest, popular in Central Europe and parts of Eastern Europe, where it is commonly consumed during Christmas and Easter.

-▶Other names for this Polish cake are: makowiec strudla, strucla, makownik or placka.
+▶ Other names for this Polish dessert include: makowiec strudla, strucla, makownik, or placka.

-▶It resembles the Swiss Roll (in Polish rolada Orzechowa), but the makowiec recipe uses a yeast-based dough, instead of sponge cake.
+▶ It resembles the Swiss Roll (in Polish rolada Orzechowa), but the makowiec recipe uses a yeast dough instead of sponge cake.

-▶According to legend, poppy seeds grew where Jesus’ blood fell during the crucifixion.
+▶ According to legend, poppy seeds grew where the blood of Jesus fell during the crucifixion.

-Thus, eating makowiec with poppy seeds at Easter and Christmas became a symbol of Jesus’ death and resurrection.
+Thus, eating makowiec with poppy seeds at Easter and Christmas became a symbol of the death and resurrection of Jesus.

-On the blog, you can also find a Romanian Christmas dessert recipe, also with a poppy seed filling:
+On the blog, you’ll also find the recipe for a Romanian Christmas dessert also with a poppy seed filling:

 Ingredients